When is Dancing on Ice 2020 on TV?

 - Brianne Delcourt

-Old fan favourite Sylvain Longchambon will only appear as a reserve skater this year, alongside newcomer Jessica Hatfield.
+Old fan favourite Sylvain Longchambon will only appear as a reserve skater this year., Alex Murphy, who was originally partnered with Michael Barrymore, is now a reserve skater.
 You can find out more about the skating pros here.

 When will the celebrities be paired with the pros?